iptch/2024-fall-architectural-katas/README.md

 The current architecture has the following limitations:

 - **Matching Algorithm Limitations**:
   The matching algorithm utilizes a predefined set of human-readable features, as described in [ADR-011](/ADR/ADR-011-deterministic-matching.md).
-Defining these features comprehensively for all S.M.A.R.T stories and job positions can be challenging.
+Defining these features comprehensively for all S.M.A.R.T stories and open roles can be challenging.

 - **Delayed Matching Process**:
   Matching is executed as a periodic background process rather than in real-time, as detailed in [ADR-008](/ADR/ADR-008-ui-reactivity.md).